Mobility Breakfast #2: How can we stimulate the adoption of MaaS?

 Research: Promising MaaS-users

 The Mobility-as-a-Service (MaaS) concept has rapidly gained popularity.
 However, in the current dynamic playing field, there are still many uncertainties about the subject.
-That is why KiM conducted a research to find out which groups in society are most likely to embrace MaaS.
+That is why KiM conducted research to find out which groups in society are most likely to embrace MaaS.
 Because we are dealing with a service that is still being developed, this is not an easy task.
 KiM tested the interest in MaaS based on the most important characteristics of MaaS through the MaaS Potential Index.

 Market potential of MaaS is unknown